mantarayo/fddarcy/README.md

 ## Output ##

 The output uses matplotlib and the output.py, a simplified version of my output routines used in pyaem.

+## GUI-Qt ##
+A GUI written in Qt is available to run the simulation.